emunaran/Scala-Onboarding-Tutorials/README.md

 ## Contents

-The Scala Onboarding Tutorials cover a wide range of topics, including but not limited to:
+The Scala Onboarding Tutorials cover a wide range of topics, including:

 - Introduction to Scala syntax and basic concepts
 - Variables, data types, and operators